Siphon880gh/devbrain/Databases - MySQL, PostgreSQL, Mongo, and ORMs/MongoDB, Mongoose, etc/MongoDB on your remote server.md

 If that fails with this:
 ![](TqcR8mk.png)

 It's because your server uses an old Mongo.
-The oldest compass that was still compatible was version 1.29.5: https://stackoverflow.com/questions/71167180/cannot-connect-to-my-mongodb-using-compass-tool-after-upgrading-from-1-25-to-1-3
+The oldest compass that was still compatible wasï¿½version 1.29.5: https://stackoverflow.com/questions/71167180/cannot-connect-to-my-mongodb-using-compass-tool-after-upgrading-from-1-25-to-1-3